-This is a fully integrated accounts receivable package incorporating invoices to the schemes, the facility to allocate receipts against specific invoices as part of the reconciliation process and book any necessary adjustments on individual scheme ledger accounts.
+This is a fully integrated accounts receivable package incorporating requests for payment to the schemes, the facility to allocate receipts against specific requests for payment as part of the reconciliation process and book any necessary adjustments on individual scheme ledger accounts.
 Reports can be run showing the balance on each individual ledger account to easily identify past due amounts and other balances.